Translate

 The sign above the crooked wooden door read simply, “F. Brindle & Sons”, though no one could recall any sons, nor did anyone remember the last time the shop had a customer.
 Francis Brindle, the elderly proprietor, spent his days hunched over his workbench, his hands working with the precision of a much younger man.
 His eyes, however, carried the weight of centuries.

 Clara pushed open the door, and a tiny bell tinkled overhead.
-The interior of the shop smelled of oil and dust; the light filtering through the grimy windows seemed frozen in time.
+The interior of the shop smelled of oil and dust.
 Everywhere she looked, there were clocks.
 Grandfather clocks, pocket watches, wristwatches—all ticking away in unison, each one keeping perfect time.
 At the centre of it all sat Francis Brindle, his silver hair glowing slightly in the dim light, his hands deftly adjusting the gears of a particularly intricate pocket watch.

 Francis raised his head, his pale blue eyes fixing on hers.
 There was something unsettling about his gaze, as if he could see within her.
 “It has been waiting for you,” he said.